-The query to Gemini 1.5 composes of the generated images with the question like: "Does the prompt \texttt{\$prompt} accurately describe the image?
+The query to Gemini 1.5 consists of the generated images with the question like: "Does the prompt \texttt{\$prompt} accurately describe the image?
 Rate from 1 to 5".
 We state the complete query in Appendix \ref{appendix_experiment}.

-Because it is a closed-source paid service, we limit the number of batch queries in our experiments, referred to as the \textit{batch queries budget}.
-We use the Gemini 1.5 Flash model (code: \texttt{gemini-1.5-flash-001}) for its cost-efficiency, and set the temperature as $0$ for experiments consistency and reproducibility.
+Because it is a closed-source paid service, we limit the number of batch queries in our experiments, referred to as the \textit{batch query budget}.
+We use the Gemini 1.5 Flash model (code: \texttt{gemini-1.5-flash-001}) for its cost-efficiency, and set the temperature to $0$ for experiment consistency and reproducibility.
 For conciseness, we call it simply \textit{Gemini} in the following section.

 \textbf{Experiment Procedure}.
-We identify 12 prompts that the pre-trained model SDXL-Lighning struggles to generate, and refer these as the 12 tasks in our experiment, where the goal is to generate images that accurately aligned with the input prompts.
-We compare our Fast Direct algorithm against each baselines methods, and each experiment is constrained with $50$ of batch queries budget.
+We identify 12 prompts that the pre-trained model SDXL-Lighning struggles to generate, and refer to these as the 12 tasks in our experiment, where the goal is to generate images that are accurately aligned with the input prompts.
+We compare our Fast Direct algorithm against each baseline method, and each experiment is constrained with a $50$ batch query budget.

 We perform inference-time guidance using Fast Direct (Algorithm~\ref{FastDirect}) to maximize the Gemini rating.
-We use the GP model in Eq. \ref{TargetGP} for the pseudo-target, and set the kernel as Gaussian kernel, and we follow \citep{hvarfner2024vanilla} to set the lengthscale as $\lambda=\sqrt{d}$, where $ d=4\times128\times128$ is the latents dimensionality of SDXL.
-We use $N=50$ iterations to utilize $50$ batch queries budget, and set the batch size as $B=32$ and step size as $\alpha=80$.
+We use the GP model in Eq. \ref{TargetGP} for the pseudo-target, and set the kernel as a Gaussian kernel, and we follow \citep{hvarfner2024vanilla} to set the lengthscale as $\lambda=\sqrt{d}$, where $ d=4\times128\times128$ is the latent dimensionality of SDXL.
+We use $N=50$ iterations to utilize the $50$ batch query budget, and set the batch size as $B=32$ and step size as $\alpha=80$.
 We use the \texttt{EularDescreteScheduler}~\citep{karras2022elucidating} sampler as suggested by the SDXL-Lightning implementation~\citep{lin2024sdxl}, and the \texttt{DDIMScheduler}~\citep{song2020denoising} (DDIM) sampler for a fair comparison with the baselines.